ant-ford/hkha-sync/README.md

 ## Legacy Make.com scenario

 The `Get Match Cards` Make.com scenario previously handled match card scraping.
-This service is a complete replacement.
+This service is a complete replacement and has now been confirmed working for fixture discovery and match card scraping alike.
 Once this service has run successfully for a full cycle, deactivate the Make.com scenario to avoid double-writes to the Match Cards table.

 Key improvements over the legacy scenario: